 Pinball machines were all the rage at the time.
 These games came with a variety of themes, covering everything from cars to sports – and many of them had baseball as their main theme.

 Gaming machines continued to evolve, especially in the 1970s when the first solid-state computers emerged, allowing the creation of the first video slot machines and poker games.
 The decades that followed have seen improvements both in their visuals and functions.
 Finally, in the 1990s, gaming machines found their way to the internet where they thrive ever since.
+There are also plenty of simulators nowadays that can replicate the actual sport so you can still play even at home.
+For instance, golfers can use a flightscope mevo plus at home and it will give them an accurate representation of their ball flight, carry distances, and spin rates.
+It also has a portable option if they want to play outdoors.

 Sports and gaming machines would always go hand in hand, offering fans a way to stay close to their favorite sport even when they’re nowhere near a stadium.
 This was the case a hundred years ago – and it’s still happening today, albeit in a completely different (and much more accessible) form.